Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 Amazon is now indispensable in today’s world.
 A large portion of consumers shop on the online platform and even use it as a search engine to get an overview of offers and prices.

-The corporation has evolved further in recent years and has redefined the playing field for online retailers.
-Just recently, many advertising opportunities were only available to vendors; now they are accessible to all sellers – no wonder given the revenue they bring to the online giant.
+The company has evolved further in recent years and has reshaped the playing field for online retailers.
+Until recently, many advertising opportunities were only available to vendors; now they are accessible to all sellers – no wonder given the revenue they bring to the online giant.

 But how will all this continue to develop?
 Where is the journey heading?
-Will there be other and new tools, and will the development progress at the same pace?
+Will there be different and new tools, and will the development progress at the same pace?

 SELLERLOGIC